Database source XML configuration reference

 </ODBC>

-The Mapping node defines how to retrieve data from the tables, how to index this data, and who should be allowed to access it through a Coveo-powered search interface.
+The <Mapping> element defines how to retrieve data from a table, how to index this data, and who should be allowed to access it through a Coveo-powered search interface.

 Attribute: